-Project Sentinel provided Fair Housing services for the City of Turlock through a Community Development Block Grant (CDBG) funding grant of \$10,000.
+Project Sentinel provided Fair Housing services for the City of Turlock through a Community Development Block Grant (CDBG) funding grant of \$15,000.
 They are a non-profit fair housing agency established to investigate fair housing complaints.
 They seek to provide fair housing services through enforcement of federal, state and local civil rights laws, and the promotion of community awareness.
 They have investigate and document fair housing complaints in the City of Turlock.

 They provide fair housing investigation services and consultation services.
 These services included testing, canvassing, statistical analysis, witness interviews and counseling.
 They conduct presentations throughout the community, as well as presenting Fair Housing and Landlord/Tenant workshops and Tester Training workshops.
-They provided training to the community about landlord rights on May 16, 2018 and tenants' rights on May 23, 2018 at City Hall located at 156 South Broadway, Turlock, CA 95380.